SKY PHOTOGRAPHY SNOWSHOEING TOUR

 Ilulissat, best place to see Northern Lights

 Before heading back to town, we will make our final stop.
 We will enter a charming traditional home where we can warm up with a nice cup of tea and snacks.
 We will reset our cameras and make sure they are perfect for out last photography session!
 Come with us, Ilulissat is the best place to see Northern Lights in action!

 Learn now to professionally photograph the natural phenomenon that is the Northern Lights in all its splendour during your stay.

-Ilulissat is one of the best places to see the Northern Lights as you discover the Aurora Borealis step by step, while only being metres from the Kangia Icefjord, a UNESCO World Heritage Site, with no light pollution.
+Discover the Aurora Borealis step by step in Ilulissat.
+This town is, in our opinion, the best place to see the Northern Lights.
+You will only be metres from the Kangia Icefjord, a UNESCO World Heritage Site, with no light pollution.

 You get to enjoy all of this while learning new skills, alongside a professional photographer, that will help you capture the magic of Ilulissat’s night sky.

 This tour is done with only a few guests at a time to offer maximum sensations during this personal and intimate experience.